tochman/cooper_challenge_react/CYPRESS.md

 This requires a bit of explanation.

 `cy.server()` will launch a server which will replace all the API calls.
 We then need to define all relevant route reponses (body + headers).

-We can add all the information in here, but since reponses can be really big, we move them to fixtures and call the files in our tests.
+We can add all the reponse information in route definition itself, but since reponses can be really big, we move them to fixtures and call the files in our tests.

 Now if we relaunch cypress and run the tests, a console check will show us that we have successfully stubbed the API reponse.
 This means, the test will still pass even if rails api is not running.
 Confirm this is indeed the case here.